Mohave Greens have a notorious reputation in the West — but is it deserved? In short, NOPE. Read on to learn more about Mohave Rattlesnakes.

-According to the three major herpetological societies in the United States (American Society of Ichthyologists and Herpetologists, Herpetologists’ League, and Society for the Study of Amphibians and Reptiles), the standardized English name is Northern Mohave Rattlesnake and the scientific name is Crotalus scutulatus or Crotalus scutulatus scutulatus,1 if you consider our Mohaves to be a subspecies distinct from the Mexican rattlesnake Crotalus scutulatus salvini.
+According to the three major herpetological societies in the United States (American Society of Ichthyologists and Herpetologists, Herpetologists’ League, and Society for the Study of Amphibians and Reptiles), the standardized English name is Mohave Rattlesnake and the scientific name is Crotalus scutulatus or Crotalus scutulatus scutulatus,1 if you consider our Mohaves to be a subspecies distinct from the Mexican rattlesnake Crotalus scutulatus salvini.
 According to linguists, the English word Mohave can be spelled with either an “h” or a “j.”2

-Fact: Like other rattlesnakes, Mohaves have been evolving for millions of years.
+Like other rattlesnakes, Mohaves have been evolving for millions of years.
 Genetic evidence strongly suggests that Mohave Rattlesnakes diverged from an ancestor shared with Crotalus viridis and Crotalus oreganus before those lineages separated from one another between 26.4 and 3.9 million years ago.3

 The myth that Mohave Rattlesnakes have no scientific history and no “type specimen” (the preserved animal used for the original description of a species) has been fueled by an error in a publication in 1900,4 causing Laurence Klauber to correctly point out in 1956 that the type specimen designated for Crotalus scutulatus was not the correct species.5 That confusion has recently and conclusively been resolved: the type specimen for Crotalus scutulatus resides in the preserved collection of the Academy of Natural Sciences of Philadelphia as specimen number ANSP 7069.6

-Fact: Like other rattlesnakes, the venom of Mohaves is incredibly complex and variable.
 Many Mohaves produce a potent neurotoxin called Mojave toxin but lack the tissue-destroying components found in many other rattlesnake venoms.
 However, some Mohaves produce a venom that destroys tissue but lacks Mojave toxin and others produce venom with both components.
 This was first carefully described, including a map, in 1991.7 A more recent study further describes variation in Mohave Rattlesnake venom in southern Arizona.8

 To be fair, we now know that the venoms of many rattlesnake species contain neurotoxins that are molecularly similar to Mojave Toxin, including the Midget Faded Rattlesnake (Crotalus viridis concolor), the Canebrake Rattlesnake (Crotalus horridus atricaudatus) and the tropical rattlesnakes Crotalus durissus and Crotalus vegrandis,9 as well as the Southern Pacific Rattlesnake (Crotalus oreganus helleri) in California.10 Indeed, neurological signs and symptoms following some snakebites in coastal southern California have repeatedly prompted naïve medical experts to diagnose Mohave Rattlesnake envenomation in areas far from where Mohaves live.

-Fact: Human fatalities from Mohave rattlesnake bites are very rare.
 The last known fatality was in 2007, likely due to an anaphylactoid reaction.
 Such reactions are extraordinarily rare and not limited to Mohave bites.
 Neither a study of 15 confirmed Mohave Rattlesnake bites in Arizona11 nor another study of 159 snakebite patients in the Tucson area, in which 30% were estimated to be Mohave Rattlesnake bites,12 produced any deaths.
 A recent study of 516 rattlesnake bites in Cochise and Pima counties documented one fatality, with the species responsible not verified.8

 The deadly reputation of Mohave rattlesnakes is traceable to venom studies in the lab, where their venom routinely ranks as one of the most lethal to mice.
 Such studies do not always translate well to humans.
+Smelski and colleagues15 found no evidence of significant neurological respiratory failure and few fatalities (2) in their examination of 3440 rattlesnake bites in Arizona.

-Fact: Rattlesnakes want nothing to do with people and Mohaves are no different.
+Rattlesnakes want nothing to do with people and Mohaves are no different.
 A large Mohave might weigh two pounds.
 Now imagine confronting an animal 50-100 times more massive than you.
 Would you attack?
 Of course not!
 You’d be scared to death.
 First you might try to hide, but if that didn’t work, you might try to look and act as big and dangerous as possible.
 Only as a last resort would you fight — probably kicking, scratching, and biting to get away.
 Rattlesnakes are no different… except they cannot kick or scratch.

 Most snakebites happen to people who handle or try to kill a snake.
 The rest are due to people putting their hands and feet where they can’t see or don’t look.
 Watching where you place your hands and feet and leaving rattlesnakes alone would prevent virtually all rattlesnake bites.

 In our thousands of encounters with Mohaves and other rattlesnakes, we’ve never observed an attack and have found rattlesnakes to be rather timid creatures.
 We’ve seen snakes appear to chase or attack in two situations: a mother protecting her babies or a snake trying to escape to shelter behind us.
 These days, everyone has a video camera in their pocket… yet we still await video proof of an unprovoked rattlesnake attack!
+Please let us know if you have a video like this.

-Fact: There are only a few isolated populations in southern New Mexico.
+There are only a few isolated populations in southern New Mexico.
 None of the Mohave rattlesnake sightings outside these areas in New Mexico have been confirmed, so if you have a photo or video of one — please share it!

 Did we miss any myths or questions you have about Mohaves?
 Let us know.